Skip to content

 Like Loading…

-• Song Squawk – I Miss the Rain
+• Song Squawk – Multipurpose Man

 In the mid nineties, I had a little red Buick and a big ol’ bass box in the trunk, and would listen to “Christian Rock”, cranked to 11.